-This contributor measures the total number of hours spent in light, deep, and REM sleep.
+This metric measures the total number of hours spent in light, deep, and REM sleep.
 The average adult requires between 7 to 9 hours of sleep to reach full productivity the following day.

-This contributor measures the total number of hours spent in bed throughout the night.
+This metric captures the total number of hours spent in bed throughout the night.
 Includes awake time, REM, deep, and light sleep.
-This count begins when you first lie down for bed and ends when you awaken in the morning.
+This count begins when you first lie down for bed and ends when you get up in the morning.

-This contributor measures the percentage of time spent asleep while in bed.
+This metric measures the percentage of time spent asleep while in bed.
 If you have a restless night, and are lying awake, this will lead to a lower Sleep Efficiency.

-This contributor measures the number of times your heart beats per minute while at rest.
+This metric measures the number of times your heart beats per minute while at rest.
 Resting heart rate can be a reliable gauge for recovery.

-Scroll down the Sleep tab further to find your Sleep Score and the contributors that inform your score.
+Scroll down the Sleep tab further to find your overall Sleep Score and the contributors that inform your score.
 How well you sleep and how much you sleep both influence your Readiness.

 Your Sleep Score is comprised of seven contributors:

 This contributor reflects the amount of time spent in the light, rapid eye movement (REM), and deep sleep phases.
 Most adults need 7 to 9 hours of total sleep to perform well and stay healthy.